mrsahin101/BOOKS/C_Programming/Cpp_For_Dummies/Introduction_to_Cpp_Programming/Notes.md

 ## Chapter 4 -> Performing Logical Operations
 - C++ retains high degree of compatibility between bool and int in order to support the older programs.
 - **&&** and **||** called short circuits.

+## Chapter 5 -> Controlling Program Flow
+- There are basically three types of flow control statements
+    1. The Branch       -> If-else
+    2. The Loop         -> for, while, do-while
+    3. The Switch       -> switch-case

+- Page 73.
+Nesting Control Commands